Dedicated to democratic climate-action mobilisation and the Mahurangi

 Shared Socioeconomic Pathways, Seriously: Given the wicked difficulty in slashing fossil fuel use, and the failure of even one country to demonstrate how it can be done without off-shoring the responsibility for it, it seems remarkable that sea-level-rise scenarios are predicated on a bunch of supposed shared socioeconomic pathways, none but business as usual has yet to be seriously embraced.
 Meantime, calls are being made for the business as usual scenario to be purged from discussion for apparently distorting the choices for policy makers.
 Be that as it may, Mahurangi Magazine here unrepentantly highlights the worst-casealmost certainly not the real-world worst case, however, given the huge gaps in data and in the understanding of icesheet collapse ssp scenario. tool NZ SeaRise | layout Mahurangi Magazine

 Such is the concern of some of the climate scientists involved with the ipcc’s monumentally cumbersome assessment report process that they are calling for a moratorium on climate studies until policy makers demonstrate that they are capable of using the resultant 3949-page report for better than bureaucratic butt-covering.
-Probably the worst aspect of the suggested strike action, however, is that it suggests, fact is claimed, that enough is known about climate for climate-action mobilisation plans to already be in place.
-While, generally, that might be true, huge gaps remain.
+Probably the worst aspect of the suggested strike action, however, is that it claims that enough is already known about climate for climate-action mobilisation to be well underway.
+While that might generally be true, deplorable gaps remain.
 Dr James Hansen has been crying out for atmospheric aerosols to be measured, yet nasa’s Atmosphere Observing System is not due to begin to be launched until 2028.
 Until then, far too little is known about the additional warming impact of the switch from coal and bunker-grade oil to gas and diesel, the impurities of which have been reflecting solar radiation that would otherwise have been substantially adding to global warming.

 Climate mobilisation must be many actions, immediately.
 One of the least dispensable actions is teaching.
 Fridays, if they are to be about the climate, must be about being back at school, learning how the world really works.
 This schooling is needed equally by the school-aged and long since educated.
 It needs to understand what has been built by the miracle of fossil fuel, and the mother-of-all-unintended-consequences that is anthropogenic global warming.
 It may feel good to vilify the fossil-fuel industry of a Friday, but unless it is understood that why purchasing solar panels and an ev, especially by those in developed countries who can afford them, is “bad for the planet”, a low-carbon future will be as far off as ever.
 Only by taking a crash course in why it is necessary, for example, to mobilise to minimise physical travel and to grid-electrify “journeys” that can’t be achieved via fibre-optic cable, will voters know a serious climate policy when they see one.